-If you have checked out my easy recipes before, you already know I’m kind of lazy.
+If you have checked out my easy desserts before, you already know I'm kind of lazy.

 And I embrace it.
 I love to look for time-saving tricks to get myself out of the kitchen and back to doing something I love.

 And this quick Crock Pot Cherry Dump Cake means I spend very little time making it and can enjoy some "me time" while it cooks in the slow cooker.